Tools4everBV/HelloID-Conn-Prov-Target-ADPWorkforce-Update-Email/README.md

 _HelloID-Conn-Prov-Target-ADPWorkforce-UpdateEmail_ is a _target_ connector.
 ADP Workforce provides a set of REST API's that allow you to programmatically interact with it's data.

-> This connector only updates the email address for a worker
+> This connector only updates the email address for a worker and makes use of a specific event to the ADP API's

 ## Getting started